Steven-ZN/arXivPush/README_EN.md

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 You are free to share and adapt this work for research and educational purposes only, under the following terms:

-Attribution / 署名 — You must give appropriate credit and provide a link to this license.
+Attribution — You must give appropriate credit and provide a link to this license.

  You may not use the material for commercial purposes.